CGJennings/se3docs/docs/um-release-notes.md

 #### Pack 200 transition

 Publishing a plug-in bundle (preparing it for a catalog by creating a file ending in `.pbz`, `.pgz`, or `.plzm`) no longer applies Pack200 compression as part of the publication process.
-This change is necessary for Strange Eons to run under Java 14+, which drops support for Pack200.
+This change is necessary for Strange Eons to run under Java 14+, which [drops support for Pack200](https://openjdk.java.net/jeps/367).
 Existing plug-ins in the official catalog have been re-published without Pack200.
-(Older versions of Strange Eons can detect that Pack200 was not applied and will correctly install the repacked versions.) **If you operate a third party plug-in catalog**, you must re-publish your plug-ins as well.
+Older versions of Strange Eons will detect that Pack200 was not applied and will correctly install the repacked versions. **If you operate a third party plug-in catalog**, you must re-publish your plug-ins as well.
 You can do this as follows:
 1. Make sure you have a plain bundle for each published plug-in.
-A published bundle can be unpacked to a plain bundle by opening (double clicking) it in a project. *This must be done using build 4163 or earlier.*
+A published bundle can be unpacked to a plain bundle by opening (double clicking) it in a project. *This must be done using [build 4163](https://github.com/CGJennings/strange-eons/releases/tag/v3.1.4163) or earlier.*
 2. Now start any build of Strange Eons *after* build 4163.
 3. Using your catalog tools task folder, copy all of your plain plug-in bundles to the **Staging Area**.
 4. Right click on the **Publish to Local Catalog** script (![robot](images/project/auto.png) icon), and choose **Open**.